Rose Hill parents speak out after daughter, boyfriend die in crash following police chase

 ROSE HILL, Kan.
-(KSNW) — A Rose Hill family is left in shock after losing their daughter and her boyfriend in a crash on Sunday.
+(KSNW) — A Rose Hill family is shocked after losing their daughter and her boyfriend in a crash on Sunday.

 According to Andover Police Chief Buck Buchanan, a 19-year-old man stole a truck at the Dollar General in Andover and ran from police, enacting a chase.
 Officers terminated the pursuit when they reached Greenwich Road and 47th Street South, but the suspect continued driving.